A Japanese international system?

-The inhabitants of the islands of Japan maintained a close relationship to the Asian mainland once contacts first were established with China in the fifth-century CE.
-At the time Japan was a poor country of fishermen and farmers, and the political authorities that existed above the level of the village are better described as chieftains than as kings.
-It is unclear how the Japanese first came into contact with China, but it is easy to imagine that Japanese fishermen were washed up on the shores of the Asian mainland after a storm.
-When they made it back to Japan, they had some amazing stories to tell.
-Hearing such tales, the local rulers dispatched better organized delegations and soon the Japanese went on regular study-visit to China.
-Eventually the Japanese imported an entire culture from China, including arts and technology, religion and a writing system, political and social thought and associated political and social institutions.
-The Japanese often transformed these imports, and many of the changes were radical enough, but Japanese society was nevertheless profoundly altered as a result of the interaction.
-Yet Japan was a tribute-bearing state, and an official member of the Sino-centric international system, only for a few hundred years.
-Once the Mongols tried, and failed, to invade the country at the end of the thirteenth-century, relations could not continue as before.
-The Japanese did not want anything to do with a China which was aggressive and expansionist [Read more: Kamikaze] Although commercial contacts continued, and thrived, with both China and Korea on an informal basis, no more official delegations were dispatched to the emperor’s court and Japan was politically speaking on its own.
+Once the first contacts were established with China in the fifth century CE., the inhabitants of the islands of Japan maintained a close relationship to the Asian mainland.
+It is unclear how the Japanese first came into contact with China, but it is easy to imagine that Japanese fishermen were washed up somewhere on the shores of the Asian mainland after a storm.
+When they eventually made it back to Japan, they had amazing stories to tell about all the wonders they had seen.
+Hearing such tales, the local rulers dispatched better-organized delegations and soon the Japanese embarked on regular study-visits.
+Eventually, the Japanese imported an entire culture from China, including arts and technology, religion and a writing system, political and social thought and associated political and social institutions.
+The Japanese often changed these imports to fit their own needs, and many of the changes were radical enough, but Japanese society was nevertheless profoundly altered as a result of the interaction.
+Yet Japan was a tribute-bearing state, and an official member of the China-run international system, only for a few hundred years.
+Once the Mongols tried, and failed, to invade the country at the end of the thirteenth century, relations could not continue as before.
+The Japanese did not want anything to do with an aggressive and expansionist China.
+Although informal commercial contacts continued and thrived, no more official delegations were dispatched to the Chinese court.
+The imported Chinese culture continued to evolve but in a distinctly Japanese fashion.

 Among the institutions borrowed from China was that of an emperor, yet the emperor of Japan was nowhere near as powerful as his Chinese counterpart.
-Instead real power in the country was in the hands of various local and regional leaders who had a strong and largely independent position in relation to each other.
+Instead, the real power in the country was in the hands of various local and regional leaders who had a strong and largely independent position in relation to each other.
 Japan was decentralized, with many different centers vying for political power.
 There was, for example, a fundamental tension between the leaders who controlled the Kanto region, where today’s Tokyo is situated, and the leaders who controlled the Kansai region, the area around today’s Osaka and Kyoto.
-Already during the Kamakura period, 1185–1333 CE, power was taken over by military leaders, the shogun, who had Kanto as their center.
-The Japanese emperor, residing in Nara and later in Kyoto, was a figurehead, a symbolic leader, and for most of the country’s history he was more or less ignored by the rest of the country.
-Emperor Go-Nara in the sixteenth-century even had to sell calligraphy in his own hand in order to pay for his household expenses.
-Yet the power of the shogun was actually quite limited too.
-This was particularly the case during the Sengoku period, 1467-1573 CE, which was Japan’s own version of China’s Warring States period.
-This was a time of lawlessness, heroism and political intrigue with vast armies of samurai pitted against each other.
-[Read more: The samurai in fact and fiction] In 1592, one of the military leaders, Toyotomi Hideyoshi, even tried to invade Ming dynasty China but he was stopped already in Korea.
+During the Kamakura period, 1185-1333, power was taken over by military leaders, the shoguns, who had Kanto as their center.
+The emperor, residing in Kansai, was a figurehead, a symbolic leader, and for most of the country’s history, he was more or less ignored.
+An emperor in the sixteenth century even had to sell his own calligraphy in order to pay his household expenses.
+Yet the power of the shogun was quite limited as well.
+This was particularly the case during the Sengoku period, 1467-1573, which was Japan’s own version of China’s Warring States period.
+The Sengoku period was a time of lawlessness, heroism and political intrigue with vast armies of samurai pitted against each other.

-The warring states period ended in the year 1600 after the Battle of Sekigahara when one of the military leaders, Tokugawa Ieyasu, decisively defeated the others.
+The Sengoku period ended in the year 1600 after the Battle of Sekigahara when one of the military leaders, Tokugawa Ieyasu, decisively defeated the others.
 This inaugurated the Tokugawa period, 1600-1868 — also known as the “Edo period” — which brought peace to the country but also economic development and great social and cultural change.
 In the 1630s, the Tokugawa rulers banned foreign trade and limited contacts with the rest of the world.
 Foreign missionaries were expelled, Japanese people were banned from building ocean-going ships, and Japanese people abroad were not allowed to return home.
-Officially Japan was a sakoku, a “closed country,” and trade was limited to a few ships per year which entered at the only accessible port, Nagasaki in the far south.
-According to the official rhetoric, Japan was self-sufficient and its people should not waste their precious silver on luxury items from abroad, such as silk.
-Yet unofficial contacts of various kinds continued, not least silk trade with merchants in Korea and the Ryukyu islands.
-[Read more: The Ryukyus as the center of the world]
+Japan was a sakoku, a “closed country,” and foreign trade was limited to a few ships per year which entered at the only accessible port, Nagasaki in the far south.
+According to the official rhetoric, Japan was self-sufficient and its people should not waste their precious silver on luxury items from abroad.
+Yet unofficial contacts of various kinds continued, not the least silk trade with merchants in Korea and the Ryukyu islands.